Fraud & Scams

 What Is Account Takeover Fraud?

 One way thieves can use your personal information is to gain access to your accounts.
 Account takeover fraud, as it is called, can cost you time and money.
-According to a report by credit reporting agency TransUnion, consumers spent more than 75 million hours on account takeover issues in 2021.
+According to the Javelin study, victims lost $13 billion in 2023 to account takeover fraud and spent an average of 10 hours resolving issues related to the theft of their personal information.

 To avoid becoming a victim yourself, it’s important to understand what account takeover fraud is, how thieves get your personal information and what you can do to protect yourself.